Ujjaval-gupta-10/GrievanceSystem_/PROJECT_REPORT.md

 ## ABSTRACT

-In large-scale residential university campuses such as VIT Bhopal University, thousands of students live across multiple multi-story hostel buildings (including Boys Hostel Blocks and Girls Hostel Blocks).
-Room fixture failures—ranging from water geyser heating element burnouts during winter months and water pressure drops to sparking electrical sockets, jammed doors, and broken LAN ports—are an inevitable daily reality.
-Presently, maintenance workflows rely almost exclusively on handwritten paper register logbooks kept at security reception desks.
-This manual procedure suffers from chronic bottlenecks, including lost or water-damaged ledgers, zero real-time tracking visibility for residents, unilateral ticket closures by technicians without actual repairs (the "fake closure loophole"), and a dangerous lack of automated prioritization for life-safety emergencies.
+At VIT Bhopal University, many students stay in different hostel blocks.
+Because so many students use the hostel facilities every day, maintenance problems are common.
+Problems such as geyser issues, low water pressure, sparking sockets, jammed doors, and broken LAN ports can happen at any time.
+At present, many complaints are recorded in handwritten registers kept at the security or reception desk.
+This manual method has several problems.
+Registers can be lost or damaged, students cannot easily check the status of a complaint, and a complaint may sometimes be marked as completed before the problem is actually fixed.
+Emergency issues also do not get any automatic priority.

-To resolve these critical operational deficiencies, we conceptualized, architected, and engineered the **Automated Hostel Grievance Redressal and Real-Time SLA Management System** entirely in Core Java (JDK 17/21/26).
-Adhering strictly to Object-Oriented principles and free of heavy external dependencies, the system automates the complaint lifecycle across three dedicated portals: **Student**, **Block Warden**, and **Chief Administrator**.
+To resolve these critical operational deficiencies, we designed and developed the **Automated Hostel Grievance Redressal and Real-Time SLA Management System** entirely in Core Java (JDK 17/21/26).
+The project follows OOP concepts and does not require heavy external libraries, the system automates the complaint lifecycle across three dedicated portals: **Student**, **Block Warden**, and **Chief Administrator**.

-### Key Technical Highlights & Deliverables
+### Main Technical Features
-1. **Intelligent Room Parsing & Warden Load Balancing:** Dynamic heuristic tokenizer extracts block identities from unstructured room strings (e.g., `C-204`, `Block A 108`) and streams grievances to the block warden carrying the lowest active queue.
+1. **Room Parsing and Warden Load Balancing:** The system reads block identities from unstructured room strings (e.g., `C-204`, `Block A 108`) and assigns complaints to the block warden with the lowest number of active complaints.
-2. **Asynchronous SLA Auto-Escalation:** For safety-critical hazards (`FIRE_SAFETY` and `SECURITY`), an autonomous Java daemon thread (`EscalationMonitor`) tracks a strict 24-hour Service Level Agreement window, auto-escalating breached issues to the Chief Warden if unresolved, or terminating cleanly upon early repair via thread interruption.
+2. **Background SLA Monitoring:** For safety-critical hazards (`FIRE_SAFETY` and `SECURITY`), an Java background daemon thread (`EscalationMonitor`) checks the 24-hour SLA period, automatically sending overdue issues to the Chief Warden if unresolved, or stopping the thread when the issue is resolved early.
-3. **Closed-Loop Student Verification:** Wardens cannot unilaterally close tickets; resolved grievances require resident confirmation with a 1-to-5 star evaluation and feedback, backed by an autonomous reopening mechanism if faults persist.
+3. **Closed-Loop Student Verification:** Wardens cannot fully close a ticket on their own; resolved complaints require student confirmation with a 1-to-5 star evaluation and feedback, and the complaint can be reopened if faults persist.
-4. **Zero-Dependency RFC-4180 CSV Persistence:** Custom finite-state tokenizer provides full data persistence across application restarts, safely parsing commas inside quotes and multiline descriptions without external database configuration overhead.
+4. **Zero-Dependency RFC-4180 CSV Persistence:** Custom finite-state tokenizer keeps the complaint data after restarting the program, safely parsing commas inside quotes and multiline descriptions without needing a separate database setup.
-5. **Automated 34-Point Verification Harness:** Built-in diagnostic test engine verifies state-machine transitions, concurrency safety across 20 parallel threads, and exception hierarchies with a 100% pass rate.
+5. **Automated 34-Point Verification Harness:** The built-in test program checks status changes, thread safety with 20 parallel threads, and custom exceptions and all tests pass.

 ---